modular/modular/KGEN/docs/public/programming-manual.md

 We expect that this decorator will be used pervasively on core standard library types, but is safe to ignore for general application level code.

+The `Int` example above actually uses the "trivial" variant of this decorator.
+It changes the passing convention as described above but also disallows copy and move constructors and destructors (synthesizing them all trivially).

+> TODO: Trivial needs to be decoupled to its own decorator since it applies to memory types as well.

 ### How ‘`def`’ argument passing works

 Argument passing in `def` functions is sugar for argument passing in `fn`:

-1. If there is no explicit type annotation, the compiler defaults to type `Object`(which is currently just stubbed out, it isn’t particularly useful yet).
+1. If there is no explicit type annotation, the compiler defaults to type `Object`.

-2. Arguments with explicit markers (e.g. by reference) obey their marker.
+2. Arguments with explicit markers (e.g. by reference or owned) obey their marker.

 3. Arguments without an argument convention are passed by implicit copy into a mutable var with the same name as the argument.
 Implicit copy requires that the